delingren/walle/remote_receiver.md

 A couple of notes:
 * It looks like the receivers have no problem with 6V DC.
 So I am going to connect them directly to the power source.
 They are dirt cheap, so no biggie if I blow up a couple.
-* Putting two receivers in paralell doesn't seem to cause any problems.
+* Putting two receivers in parallel doesn't seem to cause any problems.
 So that's what I am going to do.

 I also want to be able to make my own joystick IR remote.
 To do that, I can either devise my own protocol, since I have full control on both sides, or piggyback on an existing one, as long as it's capable of encoding all the info I need.
 The IR library I use is capable of both decoding and encoding.